MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager-2012R2.md

 10. On the **Summary** page, review the settings you've chosen, choose **Next**, and then choose **Close.**

-## Distribute the Office 365 ProPlus application to distribution points in Configuration Manager
+## Distribute the Microsoft 365 Apps application to distribution points in Configuration Manager
 <a name="BKMK_Distribute"> </a>

 After you create the Microsoft 365 Apps application and configure its deployment type, the next step is to copy all the files needed by the application to the appropriate [distribution points](https://go.microsoft.com/fwlink/p/?LinkId=535033) in your Configuration Manager environment.